 Daniel O'Connell (The Liberator) addressed a huge public meeting in support of Catholic emancipation, from the bar's third story window in the early 19th century.
 The bar is decorated with memorabilia of many important events in the history of Ireland and Charleville.
 In particular, there is a glass case containing the effects of Michael Geary, who was local commander of the Irish Forces during the War of Independence from 1918 to 1922.

 The premises includes a front bar, an inner lounge and at the rear, a spacious beer garden, which can be covered and heated in inclement weather.

-Visitors are guaranteed a hospitable welcome from this family run establishment.
-There is a full range of draught beers and stouts in excellent condition on ofeer.
+There is a full range of draught beers and stouts on offer.
 There is also a comprehensive food menu, including soup, sandwiches, pies, desserts, cappuccinos and espressos, coffee and tea.

 Sport is well catered for in Geary's Bar.
 Hurling, Gaelic football, soccer, rugby and racing all feature on the big screen in the bar and on the additional sets in the lounge and beer garden.
 For the Munster rugby fan that can't get a ticket for Thomond Park, the next best thing is a seat at the bar in Geary's!